top of page

 Recent Posts

-Today on a post-NAMM @yamahamusicusa #silentbass and @laklandbasses Friday, we talk "community".
-We as musicians need to identify as a...
+Today on @yamahamusicusa #silentbass and @laklandbasses Friday, we continue out talk on "What to Practice".
+Today "Ear Training".
+This is...

 bottom of page